studio-a-productions/maze_runners/README.md

 We welcome feature suggestions!

+You can Suggest Features in 2 ways:

+1.  **Quick and Easy:**

+    Go to '`Issues`' in the repository and write your suggestion.

+2.  **Community:**

+    You can start a `Discussion` in the repository, where everyone can give you their own thoughts on the feature. **Note:** `Discussions` may take longer to be reviewed compared to direct issue submissions.

-You can start a discussion in the repository, and if your idea is approved, it might be added to the game.
+And if your idea is approved, it might be added to the game.
 Of course, you'll receive credit for your *contribution*!

 ## Bug Reports

 Found a bug or facing issues?
-Report them **as soon as possible!**
+Report it in the '`Issues`' tab as soon as possible!

 We aim to keep Maze Runners *bug-free*.
-If your reported issue is not resolved in upcoming updates, you can:
+If your reported issue is not resolved in upcoming updates and doesn't have the `wontfix` label, you can:

 1. Start a discussion about it.

 2. Contribute by fixing it yourself and submitting a pull request.

----

 # Contribution
 > A guide to contributing to the project.
 (Coming soon!)